 © Paolyn Floating House

-We’re heading south to tell you about another resort with overwater villas in the Philippines that will steal your heart.
-Pearl Farm Beach Resort is located on Samal, a small island just a few kilometers from Davao City (one of the country’s major cities) known for its golden sand beaches.
+Now let’s head south to another resort with overwater villas in the Philippines that’s sure to steal your heart.
+Pearl Farm Beach Resort is located on Samal, a small island just a few kilometers from Davao City, one of the country’s major cities, and known for its golden-sand beaches.
 The transfer from Davao Marina is included and only takes 30–40 minutes.
-Add to that the fact that the city has an international airport, and this becomes one of the most accessible spots on our list.
+Add to that the fact that the city has an international airport, and this becomes one of the easiest places on our list to reach.

-Beyond its beautiful location, what defines this hotel is its impeccable decor.
+Beyond its beautiful location, what really sets this hotel apart is its stunning design.
 They’ve managed to combine avant-garde elegance in the furnishings with the traditional textiles of the tribes of the southern Philippines.
-Add to this 5‑star service, two pools, a kids’ club, several shops selling local handicrafts, a bar, a spa, and a restaurant serving international cuisine alongside local delicacies.
+Add 5-star service, two pools, a kids’ club, several shops selling local handicrafts, a bar, a spa, and a restaurant serving international cuisine alongside local delicacies, and you’ve got a truly special place to stay.

 As for the types of rooms:

-• Samal Suite: Similar to the above, but a much larger two-story house.
-These aren’t literally hovering over the sea but sit on a platform with stairs providing direct access to the water.
+- Samal Suite: Similar to the Samal House, but a much larger two-story house.
+These aren’t directly over the sea, but they do sit on a platform with stairs leading straight into the water.

-• Mandaya House: A unit composed of two bungalows, each with a double bed, private garden, balcony, and game room.
+- Mandaya House: A unit made up of two bungalows, each with a double bed, private garden, balcony, and game room.

-All are wonderful, but if you want something truly special, we suggest you opt for the Malipano Villas.
+All are wonderful, but if you want something truly special, we’d suggest going for the Malipano Villas.

 Check out the rooms at Pearl Farm Resort at this link